AlexArutiunian/cache_LFU/README.md

 | 8 | 4 5 2 5 4 7 4 4 3 0 | 4 | 4 |
 | 9 | 7 8 6 8 8 4 3 1 4 9 | 2 | 3 |
 | 10 | 2 0 6 8 9 2 6 6 4 9 | 1 | 3 |

+##You can test to compare the result for cache_lfu and cache_ideal.

+There is 'test_lfu_vs_ideal.cpp' in the directory 'tests'.
+You can look result of this test in the directory 'tests' in the file 'compare_lfu_vs_ideal.txt'.